rbergenl/_Alpha/developer/repos/app/README.md

 - Select 'Target > <projectname>app' and go to section `Signing & Capabilities`.
 Select a Team (from Apple Id).
 Update the `Bundle Identifier` to `com.<projectname>.app` (as set in `app.json`).
 - Connect the Iphone and build to the Iphone.
     - First time: on the iPhone, open Settings > General > Device Management > <appleid> > *Trust*.

+## Mocking

+> To be able to connect to this local server from an Expo Client (app on device) it is recommended to use `ngrok`.
+Via http you can replace `localhost` with the local ip-address (192.168.1.108).
+But for HTTPS, the certificate is signed for localhost only.
+First create an account at ngrok.com.
+Then run `ngrok authtoken <token>`.
+Then run `ngrok http https://localhost:8443 -host-header="localhost:8443"`.
+Place the given address in `app-config.ts`.